pygeode/pygeode-docs/index.rst

 There is also a :doc:`reference` with full details.

-A :doc:`gallery` with examples of plots made with PyGeode is also in development.
+A :doc:`Gallery <gallery/index>` with examples of plots made with PyGeode is also in development.

 About PyGeode
 -----------------------------------